Jordan-Pierce/CoralNet-Toolbox/README.md

 # Run
 python main.py
 ```
-Alternatively, you can work with the functions within code:
+Alternatively, you can work with the functions within a script:
 ```python
 # python